Mamre: Names and events

 The supposed discrepancy is often explained as reflecting the discordance between the different scribal traditions behind the composition of the Torah, the former relating to the Yahwist, the latter to the Elohist recension, according to the classic formulation of the documentary hypothesis.

 Identification

-There appear to be three main sites which have been known, at different times in history, as Mamre.
+There appear to be four main sites which have been known, at different times in history, as Mamre.
 These are, chronologically: